 Internal decorations

 Repair category 1

-Notes The property is in reasonable decorative order.
+Notes The property is in good decorative order.

 Cellars

 Repair category -

-Notes None.
+Notes Not applicable.

 Electricity

+Repair category 2

+Notes Some further upgrading to the system should be envisaged.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

+Gas

 Repair category 1

-Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
-We are advised that a recent electrical safety certificate is available.

-Gas Repair category 1 Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
-We are advised that a recent gas safety certificate is available.
+Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.